 - Make time for managing – Management is about processes, structure, order and not about how much work you do compared to others!
 Knuckling down to get the job done doesn’t engage others and lack of ‘management’ results in both disengagement and disinterest from those who answer to you.

 So where do we go from here?
-Having learned through education, experience and seeing historic examples from poor managers I followed in my career, I’ve developed a list to aid obtaining that respect a great manager deserves.
+Having learned through education, experience and seeing historic examples from poor managers I followed in my career, I’ve developed a list to aid obtaining that respect a great manager deserves, while I also learned a lot about how management and projects work.

 - Set the standards – Raise the standard of work, demeanour, attitude and professionalism for all to aspire to.